 Note: See How to activate your no-cost Red Hat Enterprise Linux subscription for how to set up your RHEL subscription.

 The Red Hat Developer Subscription is free for developers, but the services and support it provides aren't free for Red Hat.
 So, we want to encourage developers who download RHEL to actually use it.
-One way to do this is to ask developers to re-register their subscriptions once a year.
-Re-registering confirms that the subscription is still active, and it's a small price to pay for support, security, updates, and more.
+One way to do this is to ask developers to renew their subscriptions once a year.
+Renewing confirms that the subscription is still active, and it's a small price to pay for support, security, updates, and more.

 Frequently asked questions